-The Bibb County School District will adopt a set of core principles and systematic process as a shared vision of performance assessment.
-Systemic transformation will result from teachers, teacher leaders, school leaders, and principal efforts centered on school-wide improvement defined by a set of Common Frameworks.
+Bibb County School District will create and adopt a set of core principles and systematic processes as a shared vision of performance assessment.
+Systemic transformation will result from teachers, teacher leaders, school leaders, and principal efforts centered on school-wide improvement defined by a set of common frameworks.
 The frameworks will better define the standards of performance required to increase student achievement.

-Evidential Reasoning & Decision Support (ERDS) is designed to link leadership, teaching practices, and student achievement in the evaluation of instruction and curriculum development.
-It will provide tools through which mutual support can be provided, as well as use evidence of student learning and teaching practices as the cornerstones of planning, implementing, and assessing quality teaching-learning practices.
+Evidential Reasoning & Decision Support (ERDS) is designed to link leadership, teaching practices, and student achievement, provide tools through which these links can be made productive in the mutual support provided, and use evidence of student learning and teaching practices as the cornerstones of planning, implementing, and assessing quality teaching-learning practices.
 There are four stages:

-Stage 1.
+- Stage 1.
 Trigger.
-A trigger is a signal or cue that emerges from an event that causes a person to think about support for teacher growth and success.
-Stage 2.
+A trigger is a signal or cue that emerges from an event that causes a person to think about support for teacher growth and success. - Stage 2.
 Marshalling evidence.
-Marshalling evidence includes identifying, collecting, and using a wide array of evidence known to help explain events (Schum, 1994) such as planning (lesson plans), teaching (video of practice), and learning (student work samples or student achievement data).
-Stage 3.
+Marshalling evidence includes identifying, collecting, and using a wide array of evidence known to help explain events (Schum, 1994) such as planning (lesson plans), teaching (video of practice), and learning (student work samples or student achievement data). - Stage 3.
 Interpretation: Making sense of the evidence.
-Sense making can be enhanced by using teaching practices that are aligned with a common framework [CLASS KEYS] that amplify critical attributes known to influence student learning.
+Sense making can be enhanced by using teaching practices that are aligned with a common framework [CLASS KEYS] that amplify critical attributes known to influence student learning. - Stage 4.

-Stage 4.
 Course of action.
 Select and implement intervention or resource appropriate for improving deficiencies and replicating success in teaching practices.